gaelkt/Biconvex/README.md

 2. Real-world images are not only corrupted due to lens aberrations, but also due to quantization, sensor noise, and other factors like low-resolution.
 One way to address this problem is to develop a unified image restoration model to recover high-quality images from the inputs corrupted by various nuisance factors.

-3. Contrary to clasical deconvolution who estimate the actual distorsion kernel, NN trained on general images may perform poorly on images from domains that have different characteristics.
+3. Contrary to clasical deconvolution that estimate the actual distorsion kernel, NN trained on general images may perform poorly on images from domains that have different characteristics.

 4. Computational cost: It requires significant effort to develop efficient deblurring algorithms directly on mobile devices.

-### Some Notes